1091 Pictures

-1091 Pictures is an American film studio based in New York City and Los Angeles.
+1091 Pictures was an American production company based in New York City and Los Angeles.
 The company was founded as the film and television division subsidiary of The Orchard in 2015.
 The company is best known for the Oscar-nominated films Life, Animated and Cartel Land.
 Sony divested the company and its catalogue of over 4,000 in 2019, with the company adopting the name 1091 Media.
 In 2020, the company rebranded as 1091 Pictures and announced that its parent company rebranded as Streamwise, the name of its new technology platform in development.
+December of 2023, multiple filmmakers took legal action against 1091 Pictures for failing to make payments of revenue sharing from distribution deals the company had contracted with.
+In July 2024, parent company Chicken Soup for the Soul Entertainment was placed in Chapter 7 liquidation, which would signal a liquidation of the company's assets, and the cessation of its subsidiaries, including 1091 Pictures.